Start an App Business the “Easy” Way: Buy One!

 Who are the sellers?

-- App developers who love making apps, but aren’t great entrepreneurs or prefer not to manage the business side (e.g., marketing and number-crunching)
+- App developers who love making apps, but aren’t experienced entrepreneurs or prefer not to manage the “business” side of starting an app business (e.g., marketing and number-crunching)

 - App developers who make more money building/selling ready-made apps vs. developing custom apps